symfony/symfony-docs/components/lock.rst

 Then, you can ask to this store to create a Lock for your ``resource``.

 The :method:`Symfony\\Component\\Lock\\LockInterface::acquire` method tries to acquire the lock.
-If the lock is can not be acquired, the method throws a :class:`Symfony\\Component\\Lock\\Exception\\LockConflictedException`.
-You can safly call the ``acquire()`` method several time, even if you already acquired it.
+If the lock can not be acquired, the method throws a :class:`Symfony\\Component\\Lock\\Exception\\LockConflictedException`.
+You can safely call the ``acquire()`` method several times, even if you already acquired it.

 .. code-block:: php